 People felt so strongly about their mowers that they also direct messaged me and even called me with more information about their mowers.

 After being sent unsolicited videos of my friends using their mowers and a mountain of information, coupled with personal testimonials, I ended up checking out a mower that I hadn’t even considered in my first round of research.

 I found a stockist near me (thankfully not a supastore but a Trade Store instead), and popped over to check it out in person.

 The customer service from Trade Tools was first class from the first call to check if it was in stock, through to the instore experience.
-The salespeople were friendly, more than happy to share information and education, and treated me like a normal human being and not a silly, brainless woman.
+The salespeople were friendly, more than happy to share information and education, and treated me like a regular human being and not a silly, ditzy woman.

 They got the sale, and my new 52cm 56V battery-powered, self-propelled Ego mower gleefully came home in the back of the car.